-This week on That’s Entertainment Dave Griffiths joins Ed Phillips to chat about new films The Dark Tower, Hampstead, Logan Lucky and The Trip To Spain.
+This week on That’s Entertainment Dave Griffiths joins Ed Phillips to chat about new films The Hitman’s Bodyguard, Everything Everything, 47 Metres Down and Girl’s Trip.

 Summary: The last Gunslinger, Roland Deschain, has been locked in an eternal battle with Walter O’Dim, also known as the Man in Black, determined to prevent him from toppling the Dark Tower, which holds the universe together.
 With the fate of the worlds at stake, good and evil will collide in the ultimate battle as only Roland can defend the Tower from the Man in Black.